A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 We consider $j = 10$ population distributions for each parameter and $N=15$ individual parameter estimates corresponding to the $N$ virtual participants.
 Let $\{\phi_{i,j}\}_{i=1}^N$ be the $N$ individual parameter estimates for the $i$th parameter of the $j$th fit, and denote the population distribution of the $i$th parameter from the $j$th fit by $\Phi_{i,j}$.
 The individual estimates $\{\phi_{i,j}\}_{i=1}^N$ correspond to $N$ samples from the underlying population distribution, $\Phi_{i,j}$.
 As we consider nonparametric approaches, we do not use the parametric representation of $\Phi_{i,j}.$

 We begin by evaluating if the $N$ individual estimates, $\{\phi_{i,j}\}_{i=1}^N$, are sufficient to distinguish between the underlying population distributions from two distinct fits.
 The Kolmogorov-Smirnov two-sample test is a nonparametric test to assess if these $N$ samples were taken from different underlying population distributions.
 Thus, we consider the individual estimates from each possible pair of distinct fits, $\{\phi_{i,j}\}_{i=1}^N$ and $\{\phi_{i,k}\}_{i=1}^N$, and use the Kolmogorov-Smirnov test to identify significant differences between $\Phi_{i,j}$ and $\Phi_{i,k}$.
 We use the significance threshold $\alpha = 0.05$ to reject the null-hypothesis that the samples are drawn from the same underlying distribution.
+However, the Kolomogorov-Smirnov test relies on the ability to well-order the individual estimates $\Phi_{i,j}$.
+Consequently, when considering correlated parameters, we consider the nonparametric maximum mean discrepancy test \citep{Gretton2012,Gao2023} to test if two multivariate samples are drawn from different underlying distributions.

 We also seek to compare the parameter estimates at the population level.
 To do so, we use the overlapping index \citep{Pastore2019,Schmid2006}.
 We consider all pairs of distinct population distributions of the $i$th parameter, $\Phi_{i,j}$ and $\Phi_{i,k}$, with corresponding probability density functions $f_{i,j}$ and $f_{i,k}$.
 The overlapping index between $\Phi_{i,j}$ and $\Phi_{i,k}$ is given by